mattermost/mattermost-plugin-channel-translations/README.md

   - v10.0 or later recommended
   - v9.11+ (ESR)
 - PostgreSQL database
-- Network access to your chosen LLM provider
+- Network access to the translation service

 ## Configuration

 After installation, you'll need to configure the plugin through the System Console:

-1. Navigate to **System Console > Plugins > Copilot**
+1. Navigate to **System Console > Plugins > Channel Translations**
-2. Create a bot
+2. Enable translations globally
+3. Configure the translation languages (comma-separated language codes, e.g., "en,es,fr,de")
+4. Configure the translation bot name if needed
+5. Save your settings

+### Enabling Channel Translations

+Any user with the appropriate channel management permissions can enable translations:

+1. Go to a channel where you want to enable translations
+2. Click the channel header menu dropdown
-3. Select and setup an upstream provider
+3. Select "Enable Translations"
-4. Check it's working in the copilot RHS

-For detailed configuration instructions, see the [Mattermost Product Documentation](https://docs.mattermost.com/configure/enable-copilot.html#mattermost-configuration).
+### User Settings

+Users can set their preferred translation language in their account settings:

+1. Go to Account Settings > Channel Translations
+2. Select your preferred language from the dropdown
+3. Save your settings

 ## Development